LudnixvonBithoven/Quizmaster_Flask/README.md

 # Quizmaster_Flask
-Ever dreamed about examinating yourself about Networking through a Python application?
-Well, dreams can be programmed into reality.
+Ever dreamed about examinating yourself about Networking through a Python web application?
+Well, today dreams can be programmed into reality :D.

 # Install flask through pip